bzhanglab/funmap/README.md

 ### Run the experiment

-To run the experiment, use the following command
+To run the experiment, use the following command in the project directory

 ```sh
 funmap run -c test_config.yml